Back to Blog

 The reason they leave is that they’re unfulfilled.
 The idea hasn’t lived up to expectations.
 Perhaps they lost motivation or lost sight of their goals.
 Maybe they were putting in the effort but didn’t see the results they wanted.

 When client motivation starts to dwindle, so does their progress.
 Soon after, their membership gets canceled.
 No matter what stage your clients are in their fitness journey, they all need support to keep going.
 When members feel unsupported, they’re much more likely to look elsewhere for an alternative solution to help them reach their goals – and you don’t want that.
-According to data collected by Two Brain Business in 2019, the average gym owner could make an extra $40,000 a year if they could just keep the average client three months longer.

 Solution: Staff Support and Group Training